 UTeach Computer Science courses engage students in authentic learning through project-based instruction, an evidence-based approach that encourages problem solving, critical thinking, and group collaboration.
 Our personally meaningful curriculum keeps students excited and our comprehensive instructional materials provide both new and experienced teachers with everything they need to create a successful learning environment.

-Our courses are designed to feature projects that students find personally meaningful and socially relevant, with the explicit intention of motivating all students to pursue computer science, especially young women and students from historically underrepresented groups in computing.
+Our courses are designed to feature projects that students find personally meaningful and socially relevant, with the explicit intention of motivating all students to pursue computer science.

 The UTeach CS curriculum is the product of ongoing collaboration between highly experienced and successful secondary computer science teachers and researchers, professors, and thought leaders at The University of Texas at Austin.